 Get Your Tickets Now

 The West Rim offers phenomenal views and attractions you won’t find anywhere else.
-And being on the Hualapai reservation provides a different perspective of the Canyon.
+And being on the Hualapai reservation provides a different perspective of the Grand Canyon.

 My two favorite experiences are the Skywalk and walking on the trail to the Guano Mine.
 So I recommend putting these on your list if budget and time allow.